simoneburch/net-protocols-traffic/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Filter for DHCP traffic in Wireshark.
 From your Windows 10 VM, issue your VM a new IP address from the command line using "ipconfig /renew".
+You'll be able to observe the DHCP traffic that appears in Wireshark.
+The DHCP server is being accessed for that renewal IP address request.
 </p>
 <br />